How to Identify Action-Oriented Applicants

 Personal goal setting

-Candidates who are action-oriented often have personal and professional goals set for themselves.
+Action-oriented candidates have personal and professional goals set for themselves.
 Or they may have already achieved a few life goals.
 For example, an applicant may have already earned a college degree in restaurant management or hospitality.
 Or he may be working towards some other personal goal, like climbing Mount Everest.

 In order to identify potentially action-oriented candidates, consider using pre-hire assessments to learn more about them.
 Use a proven assessment that includes multiple layers of validation to determine if an applicant fits this personality type.
 This can help weed out candidates who require a lot more hands-on direction.